sdss/clu/docs/sphinx/parser.rst

     class AMQPJSONActor(JSONParser, AMQPBaseActor):
         callbacks = {"command1": command1}

 Note that the order of the imports is important. `.JSONParser` should be listed before the base actor to make sure that `.BaseActor.parse_command` is overridden.
-It's also possible to subclass from `.BaseLegacyActor` to use a TCP transport.
+It's also possible to subclass from `.TCPBaseActor` or `.BaseLegacyActor` to use a TCP transport.

 The callbacks for the parser must be coroutines that accept the command as the first arguments and a payload (a dictionary with the deserialised JSON string) as the second one.
 The mapping of command "verb" to callback is defined in the ``callbacks`` attribute.